MiSTer-devel/GBA_MiSTer/README.md

 # Not included
 - Multiplayer features like Serial
-- Tilt/Gyro/Rumble/Sun sensor
-- RTC
+- RTC(fixed time is provided so games don't hang)
 - E-Reader support
+- other cartridge hardware

 # Accuracy